Lean Certification Levels: Explained

 • Black Belts work with Master Black Belts as they put into reality for a specific project the principles of Six Sigma.
 Black Belts typically work on a project while Master Black Belts work more on functions and identification of new projects.

 • Green Belts implement projects and typically have another job such as engineer.
+The Six Sigma Green Belt certification allows one to also initiate projects under a Black Belt.

 • Yellow Belts are recognized in some organizations.
 These individuals can have basic training and participate in project work.